harshraj22/smallProjects/README.md

 # text_based_adventure_game

-text based adventure game using Python
+  > A text based adventure game built using Python.

 ### Concepts used :
-  Class , file handling , and other basics like loop , dictionary ,list, string and its methods, random e.t.c
+  - Class , file handling , and other basics like loop , dictionary ,list, string and its methods, random e.t.c

 ### Overview :
-  Like normal games , this game is divided into various breakpoints , each assigned with unique id .
-All the informations are then tagged to the corresponding id .
+  Like normal text based adventure games, this game is divided into various breakpoints.
+Each breakpoint is assigned with unique id .
+All the informations like allowed path to proceed, view of surrounding etc are then tagged to the corresponding id.